RestartB/titanium/README.md

 - Wikipedia and Urban Dictionary search
 - Random Dog and Cat images
 - Fun commands like the 8 ball and fish command
-- Search Spotify and get Spotify URL information
+- Search Spotify, get Spotify URL information and get full quailty Album Art (Spotify API Keys needed)
 - Get lyrics for songs
 - Get URLs for a song on every streaming service
 - Expandable cog system to allow you to make your own commands

 ## Why?
 The old code of RestartBot was very hard to work on.
 Every command was in the main.py file, meaning that at times it would be over 1800 lines long.
 This made it difficult to look at and edit.
 Therefore, by using cogs, each group of commands can be split into their own file, so I only need to see the commands that are relavent to what I am currently working on.

+## Setup
+Coming soon!

 ## Included Commands
 RestartBot comes with some included commands.
 Below is a list of what commands are in each cog file: